shipmonk-rnd/doctrine-two-phase-migrations/README.md

 #### Executing migration:

 Execution is performed without any interaction and does not fail nor warn when no migration is present for execution.
-Just be aware that those queries are not wrapped in transaction like it happens in `doctrine/migrations`.

 ```bash
 bin/console migration:run before